thapaBurg/thapaday02/content/pages/index.md

           textAlign: left
     subtitle: Hello parents
     text: >

-      Hello parents and guardians, I am sure you have many questions regarding USA and University.
-Please watch the video where I try to answer some of the frequently asked questions.
-For more information, click on the link below and feel free to email me (DrSamratThapa\@gmail.com).
+      Have questions about studying in the USA?
+Watch this video where I answer common FAQs.
+For more details, click the link below or email me at

+      (<DrSamratThapa@gmail.com>).
     actions:
       - type: Button
         label: Learn More